-The goal of dentistry services at Advanced Dental Treatment Center might seem counterintuitive.
-We work hard to help patients keep their smiles healthy.
-That means, you may never need to take advantage of our advanced dentistry procedures.
-For those patients who do experience tooth decay or dental damage, our team is here to help you repair the lost tooth structure and dental function with a wide range of restorative dentistry services.
+At Advanced Dental Treatment Center, our team works hard to help patients keep their smiles healthy.
+Ideally, we’d like for you to never have to take advantage of restorative care at all!
+For those who do experience tooth decay or dental damage, we’re here to help you repair the lost tooth structure and dental function with a wide range of restorative dentistry services.
 Two of the most commonly used restorations are dental crowns and bridges.
-We provide dental crowns and fixed bridges crafted from a variety of materials including gold, porcelain fused to metal, and all-ceramic.
-If you need to repair a damaged smile or replace missing teeth, our team is here to help.
-If you experience tooth decay or damage, don’t wait.
-Call our Greenfield dental office to schedule a restoration appointment today.
-We will get started restoring your smile right away.
+We provide dental crowns and fixed bridges that are crafted from a variety of materials, including gold, porcelain fused to metal, and tooth-colored ceramics.
+Call our Greenfield dental office to schedule an appointment today.
+We will get started restoring your smile right away!

 A dental crown is a protective cap that is placed over a damaged or decayed tooth to restore its health, function, and appearance.
-The use of porcelain allows them to look like a real tooth while providing it the security and support your damaged tooth needs to continue to thrive.
+The use of porcelain allows it to look like a real tooth while providing the security and support the dental structure needs to continue to thrive.
 In as little as two appointments, you will restore the health of the tooth with an option that can last for several years with the right aftercare, like maintaining your oral hygiene.
 Unfortunately, there are times when a dental crown may not be enough to save your tooth.
 If this is the case, it may be in your best interest to have it extracted.
-If a tooth is removed, it can be replaced with a dental implant supported dental crown or fixed bridge.
+If a tooth is removed, it can be replaced with a dental implant-supported dental crown or fixed bridge.

 Dental crowns and bridges are placed over the course of at least two dental appointments.
-During the initial visit, we prepare the teeth by removing any damaged tissue.
-We also need to remove a small amount of enamel around the entire tooth.
-This allows the crown to fit snuggly over the tooth without changing the natural smile line or causing crowding between teeth.
+During the initial visit, we prepare the teeth by removing any damaged tissue and enamel.
+We also need to remove a small amount of structure around the entire tooth.
+This allows the crown to fit snugly over the tooth without changing the natural smile line or causing crowding between teeth.
 Once your tooth or teeth are prepared, we capture bite impressions.
 These molds of your tooth will be used by a lab to craft a custom dental crown or bridge.
-To protect the prepared teeth, we place a temporary.
-When we receive your final restoration for the lab, you’ll return to our office.
-The doctor removes the temporary restoration and replaces it with your flawless, custom dental crown or bridge.
+To protect the prepared teeth, we place a temporary restoration.
+When we receive your final restoration from the lab, you’ll return to our office.
+Our doctors will remove the temporary restoration and replaces it with your new, customized dental crown or bridge.

-For the most part, you can continue your regular oral hygiene routine.
+For the most part, you can continue your regular oral hygiene routine at home after getting a new dental crown and/or bridge.
 To protect your dental restoration, we may recommend you change oral hygiene products.
-Soft and ultra soft bristled toothbrushes and minimally abrasive toothpastes will ensure you do not create excessive wear.
+Soft and ultra-soft bristled toothbrushes and minimally abrasive toothpastes will ensure you do not create excessive wear.
 You may also want to switch to a waxed floss or use a water flosser to avoid pulling on the restoration.